SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ko.md

 you can have many tests with minimal flake.

-A distinct advantage of Selenium tests are their inherent ability to test all components of the application, from backend to frontend, from a user's perspective.
+A distinct advantage of Selenium tests is their inherent ability to test all components of the application, from backend to frontend, from a user's perspective.
 So in other words, whilst functional tests may be expensive to run, they also encompass large business-critical portions at one time.